Drafts

 - If an external repeat is selected, record the date of previous supply, external script number and external pharmacy.

-- Click on the 'Show More' drop-down menu to enter the prescription expiry.
+total prescribed quantityalong with thetotal quantity remaining. - Click on the 'Show More' drop-down menu to enter the 'Prescription Expiry'.
 Click on the '6 Month' and '1 Year' buttons to quickly set the expiry date.

-- Click on the 'Create' button when finished to create draft.
+- Click the 'Create' button when finished to create draft.

-- When a draft has unsaved changes, an 'Unsaved Status' badge will appear on the drafts list.
+- An UNSAVED STATUS alert will appear on the drafts list when there are unsaved changes.
 Changes applied will remain even if you navigate away from the page until you either save or discard them.

-- If a master formulation was used for the draft the name of the formulation is shown at the top.
+- If a master formulation was used for the draft, the name of the formulation will be shown at the top.

-- Click on the 'Remove' button to search for a new formulation to use.
+- Click 'Remove' to search for a new formulation to use.

 - If a unique formulation was used for the draft, search for a master formulation to use instead.

-- Once the desired formulation or batch stock has been selected, edit the formulation details such as the dosage form, expiry days, final units and wastage percent as desired.
+- Once the desired 'Formulation' or 'Batch Stock' has been selected, edit the formulation details such as the

-- Selected batch stock items cannot be edited.
-To edit batch stock formulation click on the more_vert icon and click on 'Use as formulation only'.
+dosage form,expiry days,final unitsandwastage percentas desired.- To edit batch stock formulation click on the more_vert icon and click 'Use as formulation only'.
+Selected batch stock items cannot be edited.

 - Compounding products which require multiple containers for packaging can be split to accommodate.
 Compound Direct records the total

-Total Final Unitsis seen in brackets. - If you have consumable devices set up, the number of containers will be taken account in the 'Compound Pricing' formula.
+- If you have consumable devices set up, the number of containers will be taken into account in the 'Compound Pricing' formula.

 - Click on the